pdflynn/fast-orbit-engine/README.md

 - ~~Upon cancelling the "add orbit" window by double clicking the screen, all orbits disappear for a split second and then reappear~~ Ignoring this for now, it's just a small graphical bug that isn't really noticable on fast PCs.
 - ~~When we press "Add Orbit," "Hide Stars," or exit the add orbit menu (by cancelling or by adding an orbit) the Earth spins much faster for a few seconds but the orbits maintain their time-accurate course.~~ **02/24/2022**: Fixed, but there are still some issues with Earth's rotation speed when approaching large simulation times (greater than ~5000x)
 - ~~Orbits appear to propagate in the retrograde direction.
 An orbit with an inclination of 0 should travel in the same direction as the rotation of the Earth.
 However, orbits travel in the opposite direction. **Update 02/24/2022**: Temporary fix by adding 180 to all inclinations.
 But I still think something is wrong with the propagator.~~ **Update later 02/24/2022**: Fixed completely, had to do with WebGL using a left handed coordinate system.
+- ~~Cone visualizations causing memory leak~~ **Fixed 02/25/2022**.
+That was pretty application-breaking so had to fix it ASAP.
+Remove geometries from WebGL after they're no longer in use!
+- Strange graphical bugs appear with overlapping cones, and the cones appear to interact with the clouds on the Earth as well.
+We might have to remove the Earth cloud mapping for now.

 # Installation